zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 ## Data Structure

-{{ I-D.ietf-tvr-schedule-yang}}defines TVR Node YANG Module and TVR Topology YANG Module.
-The Node YANG Module includes node power schedule and interface schedule, the Topology YANG Module includes nodes schedule and links schedule.
+{{ I-D.ietf-tvr-schedule-yang}} defines a TVR Node and TVR Topology YANG modules.
+The Node YANG module includes node power schedule and interface schedule.
+The Topology YANG module includes nodes schedule and links schedule.

-Based on the preceding four types of schedule, the schedule database should contain four types of schedule entries in different formats: Node power schedule entry, Interface schedule entry, nodes schedule entry, and links schedule entry.
+Based on the preceding four schedule types, the schedule database should contain four types of schedule entries in different formats: Node power schedule entry, Interface schedule entry, nodes schedule entry, and links schedule entry.
 The detailed format and fields of different types of schedule entries could reference to the definitions of corresponding YANG modules.

 ## Operations

-Schedule database should support the add, update and delete operations.
+Schedule database should support the add, update, and delete operations.

 When adding or updating a schedule entry, the execution node needs to check whether resource conflicts exist between the current schedule and existing schedules.
 If a conflict exists, the operation is failed.

 Schedules are updated and deleted based on schedule IDs.
-Therefore, schedule IDs must be unique in the time-variant domain.
+Therefore, schedule IDs must be unique in a time-variant domain.
-This can be achieved by creating a dedicated allocation agent within the time-variant domain.
+This can be handled, e.g., by a dedicated allocation agent within the time-variant domain.

 # Operational Considerations